 Environmental Litigation and Advocacy for the Wants

-This profile was prepared when Surachai Trongngam was elected to the Ashoka Fellowship in 2006.
+This description of Surachai Trongngam's work was prepared when Surachai Trongngam was elected to the Ashoka Fellowship in 2006.

 The New Idea